snoop2head/Tokenized-Lip-Reading/README.md

-# Tokenized Lip Reading
+# Tokenized Lip Reading (WIP)

-Weakly Supervised Pretraining for Cross Modal Video Language Transformers to achieve SOTA performance in Lip Reading in the Wild (LRW) Benchmark without additional data.
+Weakly Supervised Pretraining for Cross Modal Video Language Transformers in Lip Reading in the Wild (LRW) Benchmark without additional data.

+Currently working in progress where new methodology will be released soon.

 ### Abstract